 Jonathan Watkins

-Jonathan Watkins is a partner in the Litigation Department, where he represents clients in complex, high-stakes commercial disputes.
-His practice spans several industries and areas of law, including financial services, securities, mergers and acquisitions, antitrust, sports and technology-related litigation.
-Jonathan is recognized for leading matters that present novel questions of law, and Jonathan is recognized for guiding clients through disputes with significant regulatory consequences.
-He is also a trusted counselor on fiduciary duties and other transaction-related issues, advising on the most challenging aspects of corporate governance and deal-making.
+Jonathan Watkins is a partner in the Litigation Department, where he represents clients in complex, high-stakes commercial disputes and regulatory inquiries.
+His practice spans several industries and areas of law, including financial services, securities, mergers and acquisitions, antitrust, sports and technology.
+Jonathan is also a trusted counselor on fiduciary duties and other transaction-related issues, advising on the most challenging aspects of corporate governance and deal-making.

-Jonathan also represents private credit clients in their most complex disputes.
-He recently led the defense, in trial courts and on appeal, of a closely watched matter involving civil RICO and lender‑liability claims and the challenged sale of professional sports team.
-His securities, M&A, and corporate governance practice extends across diverse industries.
-He represented Thoma Bravo in an M&A dispute that resulted in the repricing of its $10.4 billion acquisition of a publicly traded company; a fund’s challenges to issuances that disenfranchised public stockholders; the founders of a leading cryptocurrency exchange in disputes spanning M&A, antitrust and commodities law; and the former CEO of SCANA in securities, RICO and shareholder derivative litigation arising from the company’s abandoned $13 billion nuclear‑power project.
+Jonathan’s securities, M&A-related, and corporate governance practice extends across diverse industries.
+He represented Thoma Bravo in an M&A dispute that resulted in the repricing of its $10.4 billion acquisition of a publicly traded company; a fund’s challenges to issuances that disenfranchised public stockholders; the founders of a leading cryptocurrency exchange in M&A, antitrust and commodities disputes; and the former CEO of SCANA in securities, RICO and shareholder derivative litigation arising from the company’s abandoned $13 billion nuclear‑power project.

 Jonathan’s work also extends into the world of professional sports.
-He has represented an owner in litigation over control of the Baltimore Orioles; a major corporate sponsor in disputes involving the 2022 Qatar World Cup and matters arising from COVID‑19’s impact on professional sports leagues, including the NFL, MLB, NBA, NHL and PGA Tour.
-He was recently lead counsel in expedited proceedings that enabled the 2024 sale of a Premier League club.
+He has represented an owner in litigation over control of the Baltimore Orioles; a major corporate sponsor in disputes involving the 2022 Qatar World Cup and matters arising from COVID‑19’s impact on professional sports leagues, including the NFL, MLB, NBA, NHL and PGA Tour; and a seller in expedited proceedings that enabled the 2024 sale of a Premier League club.

-Jonathan maintains an active appellate practice, prevailing in constitutional challenges to North Carolina’s attempted taking of Asheville’s water system; a banking trade association’s First Amendment challenge to New Jersey’s campaign finance restrictions; and a trust’s due process and dormant‑commerce‑clause challenge to state taxation of foreign trusts.
-He has argued appeals on several issues that have split lower courts, including disputes over statutory interpretation, the scope of federal jurisdiction to freeze assets prejudgment, and complete preemption.
+Jonathan maintains an active appellate practice, prevailing in constitutional challenges to North Carolina’s attempted taking of Asheville’s water system; a challenge, under Grupo Mexicano, to a $600 million prejudgment asset freeze; a banking trade association’s First Amendment challenge to New Jersey’s campaign finance restrictions; and a trust’s due process and dormant‑commerce‑clause challenge to state taxation of foreign trusts.
+He has argued appeals on several issues that have split lower courts, including disputes over statutory interpretation, the scope of federal jurisdiction to freeze assets prejudgment and complete preemption.

 Jonathan earned his J.D. magna cum laude from Fordham University School of Law, where he was awarded the Fordham Law School Prize, served on the Fordham Law Review and was elected to the Order of the Coif.
 He holds a Bachelor of Science in Chemical Engineering from Lehigh University.